 Definition: Single Entry System is a hybrid and unscientific bookkeeping method that partially records business transactions.
 More precisely, it records only a single aspect of financial transactions and excludes the idea of duality.

 Small businesses generally use this system of bookkeeping.
 Because these businesses can’t afford to hire a professional accountant for account maintenance.

 We refer to it as a hybrid system because it contains:

-Thus, it is an unsystematic and improper form of accounting.
-The financial Statement depicts inaccurate and unfair profits due to incomplete records.
+Besides, it is an unsystematic and improper form of accounting.
+The financial statement depicts inaccurate and unfair profits due to incomplete records.

 This system only records cash and credit transactions.
 The credit transaction consists of entries related to the business’s Debtors and Creditors.

 Consequently, it does not include Nominal and Real accounts in the books.
-Thus, the financial records are incomplete.
+Therefore, the financial records remain incomplete.
 For this reason, it’s additionally called “Accounts from Incomplete Records”.